 It goes without saying that jails and prisons impose tough rules on incarcerated inmates.
 Utah’s Salt Lake County Jail is no exception.
 Most items you can imagine sending to your loved one are considered contraband and could lead to disciplinary actions or even criminal charges, depending on what the item is.
 Since inmates aren’t allowed to claim ignorance as a defense to the possession of contraband, it’s important for loved ones to know what they can (and can’t) send inmates.
-In this article, criminal defense lawyer Darwin Overson will go over the Salt Lake County Jail rules for sending mail to prisoners, including how checks, cash, and money orders are handled, and what happens if an inmate gets caught possessing illegal items like drugs or weapons.
+In this article, Salt Lake City criminal defense lawyer Darwin Overson will go over the Salt Lake County Jail rules for sending mail to prisoners, including how checks, cash, and money orders are handled, and what happens if an inmate gets caught possessing illegal items like drugs or weapons.

 What Prohibited Items Does the Salt Lake County Jail Consider Contraband?

 When you hear the word “contraband,” you probably think of smuggling operations, drug crimes, and illegal weapons.
 However, in the heavily-regulated environment of a corrective facility like a jail or prison, the word takes on a much broader meaning.
 The Guide to Salt Lake County Jail defines contraband to include:

 - “Anything which has not been provided or approved by the Jails Administration,” or in other words, items that were not supplied by the jail or purchased from the Commissary (the store inside the jail).
 Inmates are not allowed to possess paper money or credit cards, so you’ll have to load your loved one’s Commissary account for them.
 This will enable them to buy things like snacks, shoes, clothing, toiletries, and writing supplies.
 If you want to streamline the process, you can purchase items yourself through an online service called Access SecurePak.